drunot/BetterAppWriter/README.md

 ## Planned features

 These are the currently planned features.
-This list is not final, and features might be added and/or removed.
-Nor is a timeline for when a feature will be implemented given:
+This list is not final, and features might be added and/or removed to the list.
+There is no timeline for when a feature will be implemented:

 - Additional shortcuts e.g., for increasing/decreasing the reading speed.
+- Feature to hold a key to hide the prediction window temporarily while the key is pressed.

 ## Building

-Since CMake still does not support COM references in C# project this project uses a custom build pipeline, where some of the projects are from CMake and others comes from a Visual Studio 2022 solution.
+Since CMake still does not support COM references in C# projects this project uses a custom build pipeline, where some of the projects are from CMake and others comes from a Visual Studio 2022 solution.

 To build the project run: